light-and-ray/sd-webui-replacer/docs/usage.md

 - _"Do exactly the number of steps the slider specifies"_: actual steps num is steps from slider * denoising straight
 - _"width"_, _"height"_: internal resolution on generation.
 512 for sd1, 1024 for sdxl.
 If you increase, it will produce mutations for high denoising straight
+- _"Correct aspect ratio"_: Preserve original width x height number of pixels, but follow generated mask's aspect ratio.
+In some cases can hide necessary context
 - _"Upscaler for img2Img"_: which method will be used to fix the generated image inside the original image.
 It can be used instead hires fix.
 DAT upscalers are good.
 For example this is a good one: https://openmodeldb.info/models/4x-FaceUpDAT
 - _"Rotation fix"_: fixes, if your photo is rotated by 90, 180 or 270 degree and it causes artifacts in detection and generation